imihshos/imihshos.github.io/_pages/about.md

   - NUS Business Analytics Consulting Team

-Please refer to my [CV](https://github.com/imihshos) for more details.
+For more details about my experiences, please refer to my [CV](https://github.com/imihshos).

 ***